Tidal stream generator: Crossflow turbines

 Invented by Georges Darreius in 1923 and patented in 1929, these turbines can be deployed either vertically or horizontally.

-The Gorlov turbine is a variant of the Darrieus design featuring a helical design that is in a large scale, commercial pilot in South Korea, starting with a 1MW plant that opened in May 2009 and expanding to 90MW by 2013.
+The Gorlov turbine is a variant of the Darrieus design featuring a helical design that is in a large-scale, commercial pilot in South Korea, starting with a 1 MW plant that opened in May 2009 and expanding to 90MW by 2013.
 Neptune Renewable Energy's Proteus project employs a shrouded vertical axis turbine that can be used to form an array in mainly estuarine conditions.

 In April 2008, the Ocean Renewable Power Company, LLC (ORPC) successfully completed testing its proprietary turbine-generator unit (TGU) prototype at ORPC's Cobscook Bay and Western Passage tidal sites near Eastport, Maine.
 The TGU is the core of the OCGen technology and uses advanced design cross-flow (ADCF) turbines to drive a permanent magnet generator located between the turbines and mounted on the same shaft.
-ORPC has developed TGU designs that can be used for generating power from river, tidal and deep water ocean currents.
+ORPC has developed TGU designs that can be used for generating power from river, tidal, and deep water ocean currents.

 Trials in the Strait of Messina, Italy, started in 2001 of the Kobold turbine concept.